One reason for the hesitant use of AI: 68% of HR managers complain about a lack of AI know-how in companies – Image: Xpert.Digital

 👍🌟 Positive attitudes and future prospects

-📈📚 Strategies to improve AI skills
+📈📚 Strategies for improving AI skills

 Targeted training programs